 The Project is using real-time monitors such as the EBAM Plus and DustMaster Pro in the locations described in Figure 2.2 and Table 6.1.
-The dust monitors at the MBD Site Compound and the Emplacement Cell Construction Site were established at least one month prior to works commencing.
+The dust monitors at the MBD Site Compound and the Emplacement Cell Construction Site were established at least one month prior to the commencement of the Stage 1 Early Enabling Works.
 A copy of each unit's specifications is in Appendix B and Appendix C, respectively.